 #5.
 Panic-Sell out of Fear & Panic-Buy out of Greed: Emotions can devastate portfolio returns when investors’ trading activity follows the herd in good times and bad.
 As the old saying goes, “The herd is lead to the slaughterhouse.”
 Gary Helms rightly identifies the role that overconfidence plays when ininvesting when he states,”If you have a great thought and write it down, it will look stupid 10 hours later.”
 The best investment returns are earned by traveling down the less followed path.
 Or as Rob Arnott describes, “In investing, what is comfortable is rarely profitable.”
 Get a broad range of opinions and continually test your investment thesis to make sure peer pressure is not driving key investment decisions.

 #6.
 Ignore Valuation and Yield: Valuation is like good pitching in baseball…very important.
+Valuation may not cause all of your investments to win, but this factor should be an integral part of your investment process.
 Successful investors think about valuation similarly to skilled sports handicappers.
 Steven Crist summed it up beautifully when he said, “There are no ‘good’ or ‘bad’ horses, just correctly or incorrectly priced ones.”
 The same principle applies to investments.
 Dividends and yields should not be overlooked – these elements are an essential part of an investor’s long-run total return.

 #7.
 Buy and Forget: “Buy-and-hold” is good for stocks that go up in price, and bad for stocks that go flat or decline in value.
 Wow, how deeply profound.
 As I have written in the past, there are always reasons of why you should not invest for the long-term and instead sell your position, such as: 1) new competition; 2) cost pressures; 3) slowing growth; 4) management change; 5) excessive valuation; 6) change in industry regulation; 7) slowing economy; 8 ) loss of market share; 9) product obsolescence; 10) etc, etc, etc. You get the idea.